alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 [ember-cli-deploy]: https://github.com/ember-cli/ember-cli-deploy

 So my deployment task consists of `rsync`ing my build directory up to the server, which I access over ssh.
-This might not work particularly well for an app with more traffic&mdash;you'd need to be careful to sync all the assets before the index file, for a start&mdash;but it's fine for this project.
+This might not work particularly well for an app with more traffic&mdash;you'd need to be careful to sync all the assets before the index file, for a start&mdash;but it's good enough for now.

 ### Deploying the back end: runit